wiremock/wiremock.org/_docs/standalone/java-jar.md

 ## Securing The WireMock Admin API

-You can start WireMock with the `--admin-api-basic-auth` command line option specifying your username and password in the standard `username:passord` format:
+You can start WireMock with the `--admin-api-basic-auth` command line option specifying your username and password in the standard `username:password` format:

 ```
 java -jar wiremock-standalone.jar --admin-api-basic-auth my-username:my-super-secret-password